• About Texas Travel Talk

 The average time it takes to get there from Dallas is 49 minutes.

-If the kids are with you, you will want to check out Jellystone Park in Burleson.
-It’s the bomb of all resorts in the area.
+If the kids are with you, consider checking out Jellystone Park in Burleson.
+It’s the best resort in the area.
 Don’t worry, parents; the area also has wineries!
-If there is time on your road trip, head to Cleburne to visit the Chisholm Trail Outdoor Museum and the state park.
+If you have time on your road trip, consider visiting the Chisholm Trail Outdoor Museum and the state park in Cleburne.

 15. Ennis, Texas